 3.3.
-Descriptor for a higher education qualification: Master's degrees
+Descriptor for a qualification: Masters degrees

-Under the national system of higher education degrees and diplomas, approved by Decree-Law no. 74/2006, of 24^{th} March, as amended by Decree-Law no. 107/2008, of 25^{th} June, a master's degree is awarded to those who demonstrate that they:
+Under the national system of higher education degrees and diplomas, approved by Decree-Law 74/2006, 24 March, as amended by Decree-Law 107/2008, 25 June, a masters degree is awarded to those who demonstrate that they:

-- a. possess such knowledge and capacity of understanding that: - i) based on the knowledge obtained in the first cycle, they are able to develop and expand that knowledge; - ii) are able to develop and apply that knowledge to original situations, often in the context of research; - know how to apply their knowledge and understanding and problem-solving capacities to new and unfamiliar situations in multidisciplinary situations, although related to their area of studies; - c. possess the ability to integrate knowledge, deal with complex matters, develop solutions and put forward opinions on situations of limited or incomplete information, including reflecting on the implications and ethical and social responsibilities that result from those solutions and opinions and that influence them; - d. are capable of communicating their conclusions and the knowledge and reasoning that underlie them clearly and unambiguously, to both experts and non-experts; - e. possess learning competences that will enable them to benefit from self-oriented or autonomous lifelong learning.
+- a. possess such knowledge and capacity of understanding that: - i) based on the knowledge obtained in the first cycle, they are able to develop and expand that knowledge; - ii) are able to develop and apply that knowledge to original situations, often in the context of research; - b. know how to apply their knowledge and understanding and problem-solving capacities to new and unfamiliar situations in multidisciplinary situations, although related to their area of studies; - c. possess the ability to integrate knowledge, deal with complex matters, develop solutions and put forward opinions on situations of limited or incomplete information, including reflecting on the implications and ethical and social responsibilities that result from those solutions and opinions and that influence them; - d. are capable of communicating their conclusions and the knowledge and reasoning that underlie them clearly and unambiguously, to both experts and non-experts;

+e. possess learning competences that will enable them to benefit from selforiented or autonomous lifelong learning.

-A master's degree is granted in a specialist field and whenever necessary specialist fields may be divided into specialised areas.
-The cycle of studies leading to a master's degree includes between 90 and 120 credits and normally lasts between three and four curricular semesters of student work.
-Exceptionally and without prejudice to satisfying all of the requirements related to the aims of the degree and the conditions for obtaining it, the cycle of studies leading to a master's degree in a specialist subject may include only 60 credits and normally last for two curricular semesters of work, following stable and internationally established practice in that specialist field.
+A masters degree is granted in a specialist field and whenever necessary specialist fields may be divided into specialised areas.

+The cycle of studies leading to a masters degree includes between 90 and 120 credits and normally lasts between three and four curricular semesters of student work.
+Exceptionally and without prejudice to satisfying all of the requirements related to the aims of the degree and the conditions for obtaining it, the cycle of studies leading to a masters degree in a specialist subject may include only 60 credits and normally last for two curricular semesters of work, following stable and internationally established practice in that specialist field.

-In university education, the cycle of studies leading to a master's degree must ensure that the student acquires an academic specialisation based upon research, innovation or expansion of professional competences.
+In university education, the cycle of studies leading to a masters degree must ensure that the student acquires an academic specialisation based upon research, innovation or expansion of professional competences.

-In polytechnic education, the cycle of studies leading to a master's degree must ensure predominantly that the student acquires a professional specialisation.
+In polytechnic education, the cycle of studies leading to a masters degree must ensure predominantly that the student acquires a professional specialisation.

-The cycle of studies leading to a master's degree consists of:
+The cycle of studies leading to a masters degree consists of:

-- a) A specialised course, consisting of an organised series of curricular units, known as a master's course (which can lead to a master's course diploma, as indicated in Table 1), which accounts for a minimum of 50 per cent of the total number of credits for the cycle of study; - b) A dissertation or an original project, carried out specifically to this end, or a professional work placement which is to be concluded with a final report in accordance with the objectives specified under the terms established by the respective regulating standards and which accounts for a minimum of 35 per cent of the total number of credits for the cycle of study.
+- a) A specialised course, consisting of an organised series of curricular units, known as a masters course (which can lead to a masters course diploma, as indicated in Table 1), which accounts for a minimum of 50 per cent of the total number of credits for the cycle of study; - b) A dissertation or an original project, carried out specifically to this end, or a professional work placement which is to be concluded with a final report in accordance with the objectives specified under the terms established by the respective regulating standards and which accounts for a minimum of 35 per cent of the total number of credits for the cycle of study.

-Obtaining a master's degree, or the credits that correspond to the Master course (referred to in Table 1 as a Master's course diploma), may also enable students to have access to professions that are subject to special recognition requirements under the legal and institutional terms set for that purpose.
+Obtaining a masters degree, or the credits that correspond to the masters course (referred to in Table 1 as a Masters course diploma), may also enable students to have access to professions that are subject to special recognition requirements under the legal and institutional terms set for that purpose.

-In university education, a master's degree may also be awarded after an integrated cycle of studies, conferring 300 to 360 credits and normally lasting between 10 and 12 curricular semesters of work; in such cases access to the practice of a particular professional activity is dependent upon that length of time:
+In university education, a masters degree may also be awarded after an integrated cycle of studies, conferring 300 to 360 credits and normally lasting between 10 and 12 curricular semesters of work; this is allowed in such cases where access to the practice of a particular professional activity is dependent upon that length of time: